Azure/template-analyzer/docs/authoring-json-rules.md

 The behavior of the `resourceType` property is to find a property called "resources" in the current scope that is an array of objects, look for a "type" property in each of the objects, and keep only the resources where the value of "type" matches the string in `resourceType`.
 See [Scopes](#scopes) for more information on scopes.

+TODO add details about the resource types.
+Only specify full ones?

 Documentation on `where` is provided below in [Where Conditions](#where-conditions).

 ## Operators